 These drugs help prevent attacks by the immune system that damage nerve cells.

 AIDS and certain forms of encephalitis – These are treated with antiviral drugs.
-Steroids and special antibody drugs can treat autoimmune encephalitis.
+Steroids and particular antibody drugs can treat autoimmune encephalitis.

-Syphilis: It is treated with antibiotics that help prevent nerve cell damage and other complications of the disease.
+Syphilis: It is treated with antibiotics that help prevent nerve cell damage and other disease complications.

-There is no real treatment or cure for brain damage caused by Alzheimer’s disease, other forms of dementia, cerebral palsy, Huntington’s disease, or leukodystrophies.
+There is no natural treatment or cure for brain damage caused by Alzheimer’s disease, other forms of dementia, cerebral palsy, Huntington’s disease, or leukodystrophies.

 However, some medications can alleviate the symptoms of these conditions but not attack their causes.

 The diagnostic process depends on the condition established by a doctor.
-Usually it will involve a physical exam followed by certain tests.
+Usually, it will involve a physical exam followed by specific tests.

-Brain atrophy will show up on brain images as the following:
+Brain atrophy will show up on brain images like the following:

-- Computed tomography (CT) uses X-ray images from different angles to create detailed images of your brain.
+- Computed tomography (CT) uses X-ray images from different angles to create detailed pictures of your brain.

-- Magnetic resonance imaging (MRI) creates images of the brain on film after exposing the brain to a brief magnetic field.
+- Magnetic resonance imaging (MRI) produces images of the brain on film after exposing the brain to a brief magnetic field.

 The outlook depends on what condition caused the brain atrophy.
-Some conditions, such as stroke, encephalitis, multiple sclerosis, or AIDS, are manageable with treatment.
+Some diseases, such as stroke, encephalitis, multiple sclerosis, or AIDS, are manageable with treatment.

 Brain atrophy can be slowed or stopped in some situations.

-Others, like Alzheimer’s and Huntington’s disease, will progressively worsen symptoms and brain atrophy over time.
+Like Alzheimer’s and Huntington’s disease, others will progressively worsen symptoms and brain atrophy over time.